huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 [Start where you are.
 Use what you have.
 Do what you can.](https://www.goodreads.com/quotes/9743989-start-where-you-are-use-what-you-have-do-what) Focus on what you can control.
 Your time will finally come.
 The things you've been waiting for will finally come.
 Just keep persevering and be patient.
 Remember: A man who is a master of patience is master of everything else.

 You are always just one good decision away from being in a better place tomorrow—just focus on the next decision.
+[Just begin.
+Solve one problem.
+Then solve the next one.
+And the next.](https://www.youtube.com/watch?v=mDYCLFE86Po)